Propel

 "New York state signed a contract in June to buy electricity generated by two large wind farms, Empire Wind 1 and Sunrise Wind, off the coast of Long Island.
 The projects are expected to begin in 2026 and 2027, with power delivered to Brooklyn (Empire) and Long Island (Sunrise).
 The state will pay $155 and $146 per megawatt-hour, respectively.
 These prices are steep, at least four times the average grid cost paid over the past year.
 New Yorkers should be asking why."
 Why Is New York Paying So Much for Wind Power?
 Aug.
 23, 2024

-Here is the math: 1 MWh = 1000 kwh.
-If NYS state is paying $146 per MWh, it is paying 14.6 cents per kwh.
+Here's some math: 1 MWh = 1000 kwh.
+If NYS state is paying $150 per MWh, it is paying 15 cents per kwh.
 Now compare that to your electric bill.
 According to PSEG, the PSC rate for January 2025 was $0.124047/kWh.
 New York has made the ridiculous decision to actually pay more for wind power than we currently pay!
 Exactly how do they expect electric bills to go down?

 The answer is easy.
 They don't expect our electricity costs to go down, they expect us to be unaware of the change until it is too late.